MarttiWu/exhaustive-search-one-max/README.md

 # Customize

-You can change the iteration block by modifying "const int block=100;" in execute.h
+You can change the iteration block by modifying

+        const int block=100;
+in "execute.h".